 Note: You must connect the hot circuit wire to the "hot" or "load" terminal on the GFCI breaker and connect the neutral circuit wire to the neutral terminal on the breaker.
 Mixing these up reverses the polarity of the circuit and may mean the breaker does not provide GFCI protection to the circuit—even if the breaker's test button works normally.

-- Connect the hot circuit wire to the "HOT" or "LOAD" screw terminal on the GFCI breaker.
+Switch the new GFCI breaker to the OFF position.
+Connect the hot circuit wire to the "HOT" or "LOAD" screw terminal on the GFCI breaker, using a screwdriver.
+Connect the neutral circuit wire to the "NEUTRAL" screw terminal on the GFCI breaker.

-- Snap the GFCI breaker into the panel as directed by the manufacturer.
+Snap the GFCI breaker into the panel as directed by the manufacturer.
 Most breakers have a notch or foot on the outer end of the breaker that fits into a mounting rail on the outer side of the breaker area in the service panel.
 The inner end of the breaker snaps into a tab or clip on the panel's hot bus bar.